This article was corrected on May 11. Please see the end of the article for more details.

 Three Montgomery County councilmembers joined representatives from the Kensington Heights Civic Association outside the council building in Rockville Thursday morning to speak about the impact of mega gas stations and the reasons why the Costco gas station should not be sited next to the Kensington Heights neighborhood.

-Montgomery County Councilmembers Marc Elrich (At-large), Valerie Ervin (District 5) and Nancy Navarro (District 4) are all sponsors of a zoning text amendment introduced in April that would prohibit large gas stations within 1,000 feet of “any public or private school, or any park, playground, or hospital, or other public use, or any use categorized as a cultural, entertainment and recreation use”.
+Montgomery County Councilmembers Marc Elrich (At-large), Valerie Ervin (District 5) and Nancy Navarro (District 4) are all sponsors of a that would prohibit large gas stations within 1,000 feet of “any public or private school, or any park, playground, or hospital, or other public use, or any use categorized as a cultural, entertainment and recreation use”.
 The 1,000 feet standard comes from EPA school siting guidelines.
 If the ZTA passes, Costco will not be able to build its gas station in Wheaton.

 Dissatisfied with the reports from Sullivan Environmental Consulting, which was hired by Costco to examine potential air quality, odor and noise impacts, the Kensington Heights Civic Association found its own environmental expert, Henry S. Cole.